 Pennsylvania Attorney General Refuses to Defend State’s Same-Sex Marriage Ban

-July 12, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+July 12, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Yesterday Pennsylvania Attorney General Kathleen Kane announced that she will not defend the state’s same-sex marriage ban against a challenge filed this week by 10 same-sex couples and one widow.